It’s the 21st Annual Cognition in the Rough!!!

 This roundtable workshop is open to junior and senior scholars who are doing research related to managerial and organizational cognition.
 Pre-registration for the PDW is required and space is limited.

 Submissions will be evaluated to ensure fit with the session and priority will be given to early submissions and first-time attendees.
 Given space constraints, the expectation for this PDW is that, even for co-authored papers with multiple authors, only one author will attend the PDW to represent the paper.
-This PDW is intended to help authors develop work in progress and, as a result, we cannot accept papers that have already been accepted for presentation elsewhere at the AOM 2017 Annual Meeting.
+This PDW is intended to help authors develop work in progress and, as a result, we cannot accept papers that have already been accepted for presentation elsewhere at the AOM 2018 Annual Meeting.
+Please review and follow the submission guidelines carefully.

 Your submission should include the following five sections:

-2) Brief abstract (not to exceed 150 words) and four keywords (selected from the this list).
-Please rand the four keywords you select in order of importance (1=most important).
+2) Brief abstract (not to exceed 150 words) and four keywords (selected from this list).
+Please rank the four keywords you select in order of importance (1=most important).

 3) Overview of research (not to exceed 1500 words), including: